janhq/jan/docs/blog/2024-03-19-TensorRT-LLM.md

 | RTX 3090   | Ampere       | 24             | 10,496     | 328          | 384                    | 935.8                   |
 | RTX 4060   | Ada          | 8              | 3,072      | 96           | 128                    | 272                     |

-> We test using batch_size 1 and input length 2048, output length 512 as it’s the common use case people all use.
-We run 5 times and get the Average.
+- We tested using batch_size 1 and input length 2048, output length 512 as it’s the common use case people all use.

-> We use Windows task manager and Linux NVIDIA-SMI/ Htop to get CPU/ Memory/ NVIDIA GPU metrics per process.

-> We turn off all user application and only open Jan app with Nitro tensorrt-llm or NVIDIA benchmark script in python
+- We ran the tests 5 times to get get the Average.
+- CPU, Memory were obtained from...
+Windows Task Manager
+- GPU Metrics were obtained from `nvidia-smi` or `htop`/`nvtop`
+- All tests were run on bare metal PCs with no other apps open
+- There is a slight difference between the models: AWQ models for TensorRT-LLM, while llama.cpp has its own quantization technique

 ### RTX 4090 on Windows PC

+TensorRT-LLM handily outperformed llama.cpp in for the 4090s.
+Interestingly,

 - CPU: Intel 13th series
 - GPU: NVIDIA GPU 4090 (Ampere - sm 86)